-- the ecological gains in habitat condition will occur as close in time as possible to the impact - for direct habitat management activities, threats must be managed to the required levels as quickly as is feasible, followed by maintenance of those levels for at least the period of the offset - the lifespan of alternative direct measures or other compensatory measure should continue until the agreed measures are complete (e.g. achievement of translocation, research or education commitments).
+- the ecological gains in habitat condition will occur as close in time as possible to the impact - for direct habitat management activities, threats must be managed to the required levels as quickly as is feasible, followed by maintenance of those levels for at least the period of the offset - the lifespan of alternative direct measures or other compensatory measure should continue until the agreed measures are complete (e.g. achievement of research or education commitments), noting that these may be followed by a period of direct management activities.

-The Technical Guidelines provide more detail regarding expected timeframes for offsets delivery.
-In many cases this will require offsets to continue (at least in a maintenance phase) for a minimum of 15 years in the monsoonal biome and 25 years in the arid biome.
-This policy does not generally require an offset to be implemented in perpetuity.
+The minimum period for any offsets will be for the lifetime of the project requiring the offset or the 'ecological recovery' period established in the Technical Guidelines, whichever is the longer.
+In most cases this will require offsets to continue (at least in a maintenance phase) for a minimum of 20 years.
+This Policy does not generally require an offset to be implemented in perpetuity, in recognition that this cannot be readily achieved in most areas of the NT.